Premiership of Liz Truss: Government response to market volatility and sacking of Kwasi Kwarteng

-Criticism
+Further criticism from opposition MPs, devolved governments, International Monetary Fund (IMF), US President and press

 The implementation of Trussonomics was heavily criticised by members of opposing political parties, with members of the Labour Party describing the policies as "casino economics" and suggesting it would be of greater benefit to the wealthy than those on moderate incomes.
-Scottish first minister Nicola Sturgeon and Welsh finance minister Rebecca Evans both made statements in opposition to the tax cuts proposed under the September 2022 mini-budget, with some Conservative Party MPs also stating it was wrong to cut taxes.
-The editorial board of The Guardian criticised Trussonomics for going against the desires of the British voters by lowering taxes, reducing public spending, and increasing interest rates at a time when many in the United Kingdom desired more government investment, the nationalization of certain industries, and lower levels of inequality.
+The Scottish first minister Nicola Sturgeon and the Welsh finance minister Rebecca Evans both made statements in opposition to the tax cuts proposed under the September 2022 mini-budget, with some Conservative Party MPs also stating it was wrong to cut taxes.
+The editorial board of The Guardian criticised Trussonomics for going against the desires of the British voters by lowering taxes, reducing public spending, and increasing interest rates at a time when many in the United Kingdom desired more government investment, the nationalisation of certain industries, and lower levels of inequality.

 Internationally, Trussonomics was criticised for its handling of the British economy.
 The International Monetary Fund (IMF), which acts to stabilise the global economy and sound economic warnings, took the unusual step of issuing a statement in which it openly criticised Truss's economic policies, stating that "the nature of the UK measures will likely increase inequality", and urging Truss's government to "re-evaluate" its tax measures, "especially those that benefit high income earners".
-U.S. president Joe Biden stated that he believed implementing Trussonomics was a "mistake", saying he disagreed with "the idea of cutting taxes on the super-wealthy".
+U.S. President Joe Biden stated that he believed implementing Trussonomics was a "mistake", saying he disagreed with "the idea of cutting taxes on the super-wealthy".
 Other world leaders and world media also criticised the mini-budget and Truss's economic policy.

-In his first speech as Prime Minister, Rishi Sunak said of Truss: "She was not wrong to want to improve growth in this country, it is a noble aim.
+In his first speech as prime minister, Rishi Sunak said of Truss: "She was not wrong to want to improve growth in this country; it is a noble aim.
 And I admired her restlessness to create change.
 But some mistakes were made.
-Not borne of ill will or bad intentions.
-Quite the opposite, in fact.
+Not borne of ill will or bad intentions; quite the opposite, in fact.
 But mistakes nonetheless."
 Sunak had previously criticised Truss's economic policy plans during the July–September 2022 Conservative Party leadership election.